 Are you looking for radiology schools in Colorado?
 The state is home to the Rocky Mountain and Mesa Verde national parks, the Garden of the Gods natural landmark, and some of the most productive breweries in the nation.
 Not to mention the Denver Art Museum and the famous Aspen Music Festival.
 But did you know Colorado also boasts a number of schools offering top-notch radiology degree programs?
 Below, you can find information on online and campus-based radiology schools, as well as details on how to become a radiologic technologist and mean annual salary figures in the state.
 To learn more about a specific career in the field, check out the links below:

 To become a radiological technologist in Colorado, you typically enroll in and complete a radiographic training program from an accredited radiology school that is approved by the American Registry of Radiologic Technologists.
+While entry-level certificates in radiology can be earned, most students need to complete an associate program to enter the field.
 Here are the basic steps required:

 Only graduates from ARRT-approved programs can take the ARRT exam.
 The American Society of Radiologic Technologists notes that professionals working with radiation have varying requirements in Colorado, which may include the ARRT exam or a Colorado State examination.
 The Colorado Department of Public Health and Environment has information on certifications.
 You can also contact the Colorado Radiological Society to inquire about the licensure process.

 Those who wish to gain more expertise in the field can continue their studies at the bachelor’s, master’s, or even doctoral level.

 The following data gathered from the Bureau of Labor Statistics provides information on potential radiology career paths in Colorado.
 Wages may vary according to education, experience, and other factors.